What is VoIP?

 VoIP stands for Voice over Internet Protocol.
 It is also referred to as IP telephony, internet telephony, or internet calling.
-In reality, a VoIP phone system is not complicated.
+It's an alternative to a public switched telephone network (PSTN).
+While it may sound it, a VoIP phone system is not complicated.

 We offer free trials to see how it could work for you.

 At the simplest level, a VoIP phone system is a way of transmitting voice calls over IP networks.
-It is a means of making phone calls using an internet connection, rather than making a call using a regular phone line.
-The recent advancements and improvements are fast making it the standard means of communication for businesses that want a reliable and future-proof means of communication.
+It is a means of making phone calls using an internet connection, rather than making a call using a landline.
+Recent advancements and improvements are fast making it the standard means of communication for businesses that want a reliable and future-proof means of communication.
 Modern, top-level VoIP is now consistent and dependable.

-What VoIP represents is a cheaper and hassle-free telecoms option to suit all types of firm.
-Adopting this type of phone system allows a business to reduce or remove a variety of costs that are associated with traditional communications.
-Call charges are often much lower, and firms don't need to pay for multiple phone lines or loads of hardware.
+What VoIP represents is a low cost and hassle-free telecoms option to suit all types of firm.
+Adopting this type of telephone system allows a business to reduce or remove a variety of costs that are associated with traditional business communications.
+Call charges are often much lower, and firms don't need to pay for multiple phone lines or lots of hardware.

 A VoIP phone system is a communications option that you can't afford to overlook.
 Before you go any further, though, you'll rightly want to know exactly how it all works.

-With a regular phone call a specific physical path is provided by a phone company.
+With a regular phone call a specific physical path is provided by a service provider (usually a dedicated phone company).
 That path goes between yourself and the number that you call.
 That system also utilises the traditional telephony infrastructure, which means the network of phone lines crossing the country.

-With VoIP, calls are transmitted differently.
+With a VoIP service, calls are transmitted differently.
 The audio at your end of a call (your voice) is converted into digital packets.
-It's easiest to think of them as being like envelopes of data.
-In the same way as traditional envelopes contain what you've written.
+It's easiest to think of them as being like envelopes of data, in the same way as traditional envelopes contain what you've written.

 The data packets reach their destination almost instantly.
 They then need to be decoded and decompressed.
 This is handled by codecs.
 They take the digital data and convert it back to audio signals.
 The recipient of your call heard your voice as they would down a normal phone line.
 The codecs at their end of the transmission open the envelopes for them to read.